pRizz/iota-transaction-stream/README.md

 # IOTA Transaction Stream
 A microservice that transmits new transactions from an IOTA node to any number of listeners, in real-time, through WebSockets.

+This is a prerequisite for running Chatangle or Votangle.

 # Installation Instructions

 ## Dependencies